rhythmsticks/rhythmsticks/README.md

 ## Hi there 👋

+I'm learning to code in Python, so teaching myself and learning with colleagues for now.
+Would be keen to collaborate with others once I've mastered the basics!

 <!--
 **rhythmsticks/rhythmsticks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.